Lumavate-Team/documentation/docs/3-CLI.rst

        - A list of available sub-commands and options.
 Several commands and options have a description explaining what they do.

  .. warning::
-    File paths with spaces in them may need to be specified in the main command using the ``-path`` option so as to preserve the spaces.
+    File paths with spaces need to be specified in the main command using the ``-path`` option so as to preserve spacing.

 .. _Experience Ls: